spwhitton/git-remote-gcrypt/README.rst

 git-remote-gcrypt respects the variable *user.signingkey*.

-..
-NOTE:: GPG configuration applies to public-key encryption, symmetric
-          encryption, and signing.
-See `man gpg`.

-All readers of the repository must have their pubkey included in the keyring used when pushing.
-All writers must have the complete set of pubkeys available.
+The encryption of the manifest is updated for each push.
+The pusher must have the public keys of all collaborators in the keyring.
 You can commit the keyring to the repo, further key management features do not yet exist.

+GPG configuration applies to public-key encryption, symmetric encryption, and signing.
+See `man gpg` for more information.

 Examples